Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Waiving of a full year of operator accreditation and vehicle fees for metropolitan taxi operators.

-$13.8 million to support SA international education sector to cover:
+$13.8m to support South Australian international education sector to cover:

-$10 million fund for university students significantly impacts by COVID-19 restrictions at University of Adelaide, Flinders University and University of South Australia
+$10m fund for university students significantly impacted by COVID-19 restrictions at University of Adelaide, Flinders University and University of South Australia

-$500 emergency cash grant to other international students currently enrolled living in SA
+$500 emergency cash grant to other international students currently enrolled and living in South Australia

-One off $200 assistance payment per student in a home stay arrangement with SA families
+One off $200 assistance payment per student in a home stay arrangement with South Australian families.

 The Tasmanian economic stimulus will be: